gogamarra/Automated-ELK-Stack/README.md

 ![Deployment Architecture](./diagrams/NetworkDiagram-ELK.jpg)

-The following YAML files are the Ansible **PLAYBOOKS** that have beeen tested and used to generate a live ELK deployment from the Jump-Box-Provisioner VM.
+The files used are YAML files which serve as the Ansible **PLAYBOOKS** which have beeen tested and used to generate a live ELK deployment from the Ansible container within the Jump-Box-Provisioner VM.
 They can be used to recreate the entire deployment pictured above.
 Alternatively, select portions of a PLAYBOOK may be used to install only certain pieces of specific functions desired.
 For example, install FILEBEAT, but not METRICBEAT.

 - ![Playbook Files](./ansible/filebeat-playbook.yml)